odedigo/node-secured-api/README.md

         "message": "Failed to retrieve user"
     }

+# Configuration
+The project's configuration is stored in the [config/config.js](config/config.js) file.
+It contains a production as well as a dev configuration which is automatically determined by the `process.env.NODE_ENV` value ('production' or 'development').

 ### Credits and References
 This work was inspired by [Daniel Deutsch](https://github.com/Createdd/Writing/blob/master/2017/articles/AuthenticationIntro.md#structure) and
 [Chris Sevilleja](https://scotch.io/tutorials/authenticate-a-node-js-api-with-json-web-tokens)